ceegags/cs2063labs/Lab3/README.md

 **Deliverables** Show the following to the instructor or TA

-* Your working app from part 1
+* Your working app
-* The screenshot you took of the email sent by your app from part 1
+* The screenshot you took of the email sent by your app
-* Your answers to the questions about the back button from part 1
+* Your answers to the questions about the back button